Federal Financial Aid

 School Code: 008919

 The Financial Aid office provides information and assists students seeking financial aid.
 Although the major responsibility for financing a college education resides with the student, Nicolet College is able to assist students in meeting their educational expenses.
 Assistance may be in the form of grants, scholarships, loans, employment, or a combination of these.
-Many of the financial aid programs are based upon financial need and student enrollment, determined at census date (which is 14 calendar days after the beginning of the term).
-No changes to awards will be made for additional credits added after the census date.
+Many of the financial aid programs are based upon financial need and student enrollment, determined at Date of Record (DOR - which is 14 calendar days after the beginning of the term).
+No changes to awards will be made for additional credits added after the DOR.
 Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses), and resources the student and/or family should have available to meet those costs (expected family contribution).

 - Grants are financial aid that does not have to be paid back.
 (Please see R2T4 Policy for exceptions)